-The Nashville Edit team enjoyed a mid-week meal at one of the Gulch’s latest hot spots, Superica, and came away with some helpful tidbits so you can know exactly what to eat, drink, wear and expect from this Tex-Mex restaurant, owned by Nashville restaurateur, Ford Fry.
+The Nashville Edit team enjoyed a mid-week meal at one of the Gulch’s latest hot spots, Superica (soo-pur-EEE-kah), and came away with some helpful tidbits so you can know exactly what to eat, drink, wear and expect from this Tex-Mex restaurant, owned by Nashville restaurateur, Ford Fry.
 (You may know him by his new Nashville staple, The Optimist).

 Austin-style Tex-Mex with a twist.

 Eclectic, lively, with music that you can hear (and will want to download)!

 Cool local haunt with a few tourists (due to its off-the-beaten-path downtown locale).

 Ask for Tommy’s Margarita; a secret off-the-menu version of a skinny margarita.

 Hamburguesa Superica – Their unique and delicious twist on the classic cheeseburger, adding chile con carne.

 Upbeat, relaxed, changes constantly.
 A good dose of Texas-based country and Mexican Ranchero music.
 The music director makes an effort to include primarily songs that are written and recorded by Nashville-based independent artists and the mix changes daily.

 Texas Modernism with Tex-block and vintage wood interior, in classic Southwestern color tones.
 A 60s-inspired outdoor patio completes the look.